XYZ Affair Summary

 Virginia and Kentucky Respond

-Fortunately, the French government rescinded its demands.
-Despite opposition, Adams proposed another peace mission.
+Fortunately, the French government rescinded its demands and Adams responded by proposing another peace mission.
 In 1780, the Treaty of Mortefontaine restored peace between the United States and France.

-The XYZ Affair is an important piece of a volatile time in American history.
+The XYZ Affair is significant because it is an important event in a volatile time in American history.
 The events surrounding the incident were fueled by partisan politics and outrageous speculation by newspapers and led to:

-- Further division between political parties that would ultimately lead to the Civil War
+- The increased division between political parties would contribute to the Civil War.

 The events also put a hold on the friendship of John Adams and Thomas Jefferson, two icons of the American Revolution.
 They would rekindle their friendship later in life, but only through letters.